-NOTE: In the event of you being unable to contact any of the above and there is an immediate danger please call one of the numbers in para 9 below.
+NOTE: In the event of you being unable to contact any of the above and there is an immediate danger please call one the numbers in para 7 below.

 - 7. Action by EGC SCPO/DSCPO.
 Once alerted, the EGC SCPO/DSCPO will immediately: - a.
 Obtain the partially or fully completed EGC Form for Reporting Allegations or Concerns Involving Children (Chapter 13) or start one if the person reporting the incident has not done so. - b.
-Report the matter to the appropriate Children's Services and/or Police (see para 9) - i.
-For an alleged incident that occured at the airfield, responsibility for investigation rests with Oxfordshire Children's Services. - Oxfordshire has established a single point of entry for reporting Safeguarding issues.
-This is the Local Authority Designated Officer (LADO). - 2.
-More information about the role and responsibilities of the Oxfordshire LADO is published at https://www.oscb.org.uk/local-authority-designated-officer-lado/ - ii.
-Where an allegation occurs at the child's home/school/other location, the referral must be directed to the Children's Services of the county in which the alleged event occurred. - c.
-Consult with Children's Services on what information should be provided to parents/carers. - d.
+Report the matter to the Children's Services and/or Police (see para 9) and - c.
+Consult on what information should be provided to parents/carers. - d.
 Inform the Duty EGC Director. - e.
 Inform the BGA CPO Lead (see Chapter 1) that a CP incident has been reported by the Club.